nickerso/cellml-spec-sphinx-test/source/component-element-item.rst

 ======================================

-Component element information items (referred to in this specification as component elements) are element information items in the CellML 1.1 namespace with local name ``component``, and which appear as a child of a model element.
+Component element information items (referred to in this specification as component elements) are element information items in the CellML 1.0, CellML 1.1, or CellML 1.2 namespace with local name ``component``, and which appear as a child of a model element.

 Specific information items
 --------------------------